asdfghjkxd/asdfghjkxd/README.md

 # Hello :)
 I code dumb stuff in Python (now Java too)

-I also do photography on the side, taking cityscapes and occasionally streets.
+I also do photography on the side, mainly doing sports photography and the occasional cityscape.

 Find out more about me through this interactive terminal: [LiveTerm](https://my-live-term-rho.vercel.app/) :D